Concord Lawn Edging Services

 Concord Conservation Commission Requirements for Edging Near Protected Areas

-Edging near wetlands, vernal pools, streams, rivers, or ponds in Concord is regulated under the Wetlands Protection Act (M.G.L. c.
+Edging near Concord’s wetlands, vernal pools, streams, rivers, or ponds is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within 25-100 feet of protected resources.
-Environmental protection measures include safeguarding root systems of mature trees, using non-toxic materials near water bodies, and coordinating with the Mass Division of Fisheries & Wildlife.
-Erosion control is critical, with immediate stabilization and temporary barriers like silt fences or straw wattles as needed.
+Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within buffer zones, which range from 25-100 feet depending on proximity to protected resources.
+Environmental protection measures include safeguarding mature tree root systems and using non-toxic materials near water bodies.
+Coordination with the Mass Division of Fisheries & Wildlife is recommended for projects near sensitive habitats.
+Erosion control—such as silt fences or straw wattles—should be installed where needed, and immediate stabilization is required.
 Seasonal restrictions may apply during wildlife breeding (March-August) and vernal pool activity (March-June).

 Concord Natural Resources Commission